Short, Quantitative Construction of the IIC in Planar Percolation: Introduction

-\paragraph*{Main result.} There are two main contributions of this article.
-On the one hand, we provide a short and simple proof of existence of the IIC using standard arguments of percolation theory and statistical mechanics.
-On the other hand, we partially answer Question \ref{questionc} by deriving a lower-bound on $c$ equal to the one-arm exponent.
+The main contribution of this article is to provide a short and simple proof of existence of the IIC using standard arguments of percolation theory and statistical mechanics.
+This partially answers Question \ref{questionc} by deriving a lower-bound on $c$ equal to the one-arm exponent.
 This is the first time a lower-bound on $c$ is made explicit.
 To this end, we provide a coupling construction relying on a site-by-site exploration.
 We explain the proof strategy in more detail soon after stating the result.

 \begin{theorem}[Site-by-site coupling speed of convergence] For all $k \leq m \leq n \in \N^*$,